kneelinghorse/Semantext-Hub/docs/operator-runbook.md

-# Operator Runbook for OSSP-AGI MCP Server
+# Operator Runbook for Semantext Hub MCP Server

 Mission B9.1: Performance Optimization & Hardening

 ## Overview

-This runbook provides operational guidance for running the OSSP-AGI MCP Server in production environments with performance optimization and monitoring.
+This runbook provides operational guidance for running the Semantext Hub MCP Server in production environments with performance optimization and monitoring.

 ## Performance Targets